Daniel-191/Spotify-Downloader/README.md

 ---

-## ⚖️ License
-This project is open source and available for educational purposes.

----

 > [!WARNING]
 > This project is for **educational purposes only**.
 > Downloading copyrighted content without permission may violate copyright laws.
 > Please support artists by streaming legally on [Spotify](https://spotify.com) or purchasing their music.

----

-## 🌟 Star This Repository
-If you found this useful, please ⭐ star this repository!

----

-**Made with ❤️ by the collaborative team**